 We’ve partnered with the Australian Government to implement new smart technologies at Jackson Court Neighbourhood Centre in Doncaster East under our Smart Cities - Reinventing Neighbourhoods program.

 Smart Cities is an Australian Government initiative to transform cities, suburbs and regional areas using infrastructure and technology to deliver a more sustainable, prosperous and inclusive future.

-Our Smart Cities - Reinventing Neighbourhoods program will use a range of smart sensors to gather data to better understand the community’s use of the Jackson Court Neighbourhood Centre and to help us improve the community’s experience of the Centre.
+Our Smart Cities - Reinventing Neighbourhoods program uses a range of smart sensors to gather data to better understand the community’s use of the Jackson Court Neighbourhood Centre and to help us improve the community’s experience of the Centre.

-We are also conducting research in the community to better understand how the community uses the neighbourhood and how we can incorporate this into planning for its future.
+We also conducted research in the community to better understand how the community uses the neighbourhood and how we can incorporate this into planning for the future.

 Extent of Works

-Works began in November 2019 and are continuing through to March 2020.
+Works began in November 2019 and finished in March 2020.
 You can view the extent of the works on the map below or download the Jackson Court Works Map (PDF) (9.72 MB)

 We partnered with the Victorian Department of Health and Human Services (DHHS) and RMIT’s Healthy Liveable Cities Group to produce a neighbourhood liveability report for Manningham.

 Initially focused on the Jackson’s Court Neighbourhood Centre, this study was expanded across all 281 neighbourhoods of Manningham.

 The Liveability Assessment of the Neighbourhoods of Manningham provides an analysis of 16 different social, economic and environmental liveability indicators of health, to better understand the liveability strengths and challenges across the municipality.